chromaui/chromatic-cli/README.md

 - 👍 You don't need this package as a dependency, and don't need to install it during local development
 - 👎 This will add a delay when you actually do want to run this, like in your CI, delaying feedback.

+### Usage in a github action

+There are examples here: [/.github/workflows](/.github/workflows).

+Do not run this based on a github pull_request event.
+If you do, the commit and branch will get reported wrong, use [https://github.com/chromaui/action](https://github.com/chromaui/action) instead.

 ### Main options

 ```